JPMakesStuff/ScoreboardWiFiControl/README.md

 ## WiFi technical info

-In my implementation we are using the following harware...
+In my implementation we are using the following hardware...
- - TP-Link Omada firewall ER605v2 https://www.amazon.com/dp/B08QTXNWZ1
+ - TP-Link Omada firewall ER605v2 https://www.amazon.com/dp/B08QTXNWZ1<br/>
    ...also allows for content filtering to keep limited wireless bandwidth available for the GameChanger app
       (such as no YouTube, Hulu, Disney+ or adult sites)
- - TP-Link Omada wireless controller OC200 https://www.amazon.com/dp/B08SW3GFHH
+ - TP-Link Omada wireless controller OC220 https://www.amazon.com/dp/B0FRW8GM11<br/>
-   ...newer versions are also OK, but not nessesary for 8 or less WiFi APs
-      this is required to put the scoreboard mounted APs into mesh mode
+   ...this is required to put the scoreboard mounted APs into mesh mode
- - TP-Link EAP610 Outdoor AP https://www.amazon.com/dp/B0B231J81C
+ - TP-Link EAP610 Outdoor AP https://www.amazon.com/dp/B0B231J81C<br/>
    ...one goes on the concessions building, one goes on the scoreboard
- - Universal Wireless mount 2pk https://www.amazon.com/dp/B0BCNZFNTD
+ - Universal Wireless mount 2pk https://www.amazon.com/dp/B0BCNZFNTD<br/>
    ...makes it easy to mount the APs so they face eachother
- - RasPi 4 model B with 4GB RAM https://www.amazon.com/dp/B07TD42S27
+ - RasPi 4 model B with 4GB RAM https://www.amazon.com/dp/B07TD42S27<br/>
    ...this acts as a [Tailscale subnet router](https://tailscale.com/docs/features/subnet-routers) so I can control the scoreboards from anywhere, even when I'm home and not on the field WiFi

-I intentionally decided to use an Arduino with WiFi as opposed to an Arduino with Ethernet; since each scoreboard has it's own AP mounted on it the signal is great and some level of lightning protection is achived by not having a direct Ethernet connection to the AP.
+I intentionally decided to use an Arduino with WiFi as opposed to an Arduino with Ethernet; since each scoreboard has it's own AP mounted on it the signal is great and some level of lightning protection is achieved by not having a direct Ethernet connection to the AP.

 As currently implemented both the Arduino and your end-users should connect to the same wireless SSID, the Arduino should be given a DHCP reservation (so the IP doesn't change) on the network, and optionally a DNS A record pointing to that IP for an easy to remember name.
 Arduino code could be modified so the Arduino broadcasts it's own SSID (AP mode) but this is considerably less reliable in terms of WiFi channel saturation and end-user connection simplicity, so I strongly suggest against this.
 If the wireless doesn't actually provide Internet, users will have to pick "stay connected" on their device, some devices don't handle this well and won't continue to route Internet out the cellular connection resulting in loss of calls, text messages, or other app data.